Mirdarthos/b2o/README.md

 ## Usage

-Easy, just rung it from anywhere:
+Using it is easy, just run it from anywhere:

 ```
 node ~/Documents/Programming\ Projects/b2o/start.js --spaceDirector=<directpry_to_space> --outdir=<output_directory>